Are you excited about promoting your art on Pinterest?

 Yes, you can, and Pinterest recommends people pin content on more than one board.

 After you have scheduled your pins to other boards, add your post to any Tailwind Tribes to boost reach.

 Pinterest can become a free blog traffic generator as long as people are attracted to your image and click on your link.

-Do not be afraid to experiment with different image style to discover what works best for your audience.
+Do not be afraid to experiment with different image styles to discover what works best for your audience.

-Like I have said, it is important to pin content every day.
-The problem most artists have is that they do not write 5 blog posts a day for their art blog.
+Like I have said, it is vital to pin content every day.
+Most artists have the problem: they do not write five blog posts a day for their art blog.

 How can you pin daily if you do not write daily?

 The solution is to curate content that provides value to your audience.